rockholla/terraform-packer-workshop/exercises/03/README.md

 "terraform apply" is subsequently run.
 ```

-From the above output, we can see that terraform will create a single S3 object in our bucket.
+From the above output, we can see that terraform will create a key pair.
 An important line
 to note is the one beginning with "Plan:".
 We see that 1 resource will be created, 0 will be changed, and 0 destroyed.
 Terraform is designed to detect when there is configuration drift in resources that it created and then intelligently
 determine how to correct the difference.
 This will be covered in more detail a little later.

 ### Apply

-Let's go ahead and let Terraform create the S3 bucket object.
+Let's go ahead and let Terraform create the key pair.
 Maybe try a different method of passing in your `student_alias`
 variable when running the apply:

 ```bash